 1. Research using de-identified human data, specimens, or cell lines from certain sources are presumptively determined to be Not Human Subjects research: The IRB has pre-reviewed a number of de-identified data and specimen providers.
 If your research involves de-identified human data or specimens obtained exclusively from providers on the following list, then your research is "presumptively" considered Not Human Subject's research and no additional paperwork is required to be submitted to the IRO.

 To request an additional source be added to the Pre-Reviewed Providers list please contact the IRO department.

-2. Research using de-identified human data, specimens, or cell lines obtained from other sources not on the pre-reviewed list: Investigators should use the questions and flow chart on the Human Subjects Research Determination Form to determine if their research project may qualify for a Not Human Subjects (NHS) determination or if IRB review will be required.
+2. Research using de-identified human data, specimens, or cell lines obtained from other sources not on the pre-reviewed list: Investigators should use the questions and flow chart on the Not Human Subjects Research Determination Form to determine if their research project may qualify for a Not Human Subjects (NHS) determination or if IRB review will be required.